anshumanbh/git-all-secrets/README.md

 ## Details
 ### Features
-* You can add your own regular expressions in the `regexChecks.py` file and then re-build the Docker image.
+* You can add your own regular expressions in the `regexChecks.py` file and include it when executing `docker run` using the argument `-v $(pwd)/regexChecks.py:/data/truffleHog/truffleHog/regexChecks.py`.
 * The tool looks for some default regular expressions.
 If needed, it can also be made for high entropy strings.
 All this happens via the truffleHog tool.
 * It can look for high entropy strings in .js and .json files via the repo-supervisor tool.
 * It scans users gists, which most of the tools dont.